 Leaping across the cityscapes, the crowded beaches, and the chaotic streets, I’d already started craving to shell myself in a marooned hide-out where I can sense every breeze, feel the Nature, embrace the Sky tints, plume the water swashes and capture the Sun in its most lustrous glazes.
-(It’s not that I don’t like the city-life much, it’s just that this time I pondered to see the sun go down by a pristine location even more!)
+(It’s not that I don’t like the city-life much, it’s just that this time I pondered to see the sun go down to a pristine location even more!)

 Stranded at a distance of 66 km from the urbanization of the Mumbai lies the town of Vasai which is known for its historic Portuguese influence and its series of beaches!
-The other beaches being a bit more localized and crowded, as an offbeat traveler I chose to go for a far-off beach which surpasses crowds and enhances its natural beauty which brought me to choosing Rangaon Beach as my much preferred marooned Hide-out!
+The other beaches being a bit more localized and crowded, as an offbeat traveller I chose to go for a far-off beach which surpasses crowds and enhances its natural beauty which brought me to choosing Rangaon Beach as my much preferred marooned Hide-out!

-As I vow to myself to watch the Sun go down and let the colorful sky soothe my soul, I cross the town settlements of Vasai and embody myself within the slow and less monotonous lives of the people of Rangaon.
-Getting into the narrow and the calm by-lanes of the coastal town all I can spot are the tall-stood coconut & palm trees, a blend of colonial & modern era bungalows with a rural touch in their architecture, and the locales cycling around the by-lanes.
+As I vow to myself to watch the Sun go down and let the colourful sky soothe my soul, I cross the town settlements of Vasai and embody myself within the slow and less monotonous lives of the people of Rangaon.
+Getting into the narrow and the calm by-lanes of the coastal town all I can spot are the tall-stood coconut & palm trees, a blend of colonial & modern era bungalows with a rural touch in their architecture, and the locals cycling around the by-lanes.

 By the time, I reached the beach side I could have already sensed-in the cool salty breezes!
 As we neared towards the seaside, all I could spot were mangroves, backwaters, fishing boats, windy coconut trees and finally we could have a clear view of the Rangaon beach.